Wisc-HCI/NRI-authoring-Backend/README.md

 2. For any moveit package missing, make sure you have follow the installation instructions from the Moveit.

 # Potential Error in running the backend code
+For those who encounter the error when running the moveit_rviz_plugin: Error string: Could not load library (Poco exception = libopencv_imgproc3.so.3.2).
+Try to build the MoveIt package again, and come back to run the launchROS.sh.

+For any oother questions, feel free to contact me at jhu76@wisc.edu.